christopherhanke/secret-number-game/readme.txt

 Shell game to guess a number between 1 and 100. game holds a score list of the players.

+#TODO
+    - bug in line 33 for displaying the string with the data

 to do:
     - sorting score list